DiscoveryAnalyticsCenter/speculatores/README.md

 # Codebase for the LLM Analytical Reasoning Paper in IEEE Big Data 2024

+:male_detective: Fun Fact :male_detective: The name of our repo, *Speculatores*, is a nod to the ancient roman military intelligence agency with the same name.
+In this repo and associated paper, we describe how we are augmenting LLMs to improve analytical reasoning over multiple documents, within the context of intelligence analysis.

 ### Installation
 Create a virtual environment and install the `requirements.txt` packages.
 Conda example is given below.
 Note that we are using python=3.10.0.